 People are busy, and in order for your prospects to remember YOU over your competitors, it requires serious repetition.

 And repetition doesn’t necessarily mean you have to break your marketing budget.

 Whatever marketing you can do, do it consistently.

 My team and I work hard to make sure that business owners large and small alike have easy access to marketing resources and programs to help grow your business.

-Last year, we launched Everywhere Small Business, and it was a huge milestone and I wanted to dance around and scream from the rooftops, “YES, FINALLY!!!”
+In 2018 we launched Everywhere Small Business, and it was a huge milestone and I wanted to dance around and scream from the rooftops, “YES, FINALLY!!!”

 Because I know how busy you are as a business owner.
 I am there with you.
 And Everywhere Small Business is a serious time-saver and game-changer.

 Everywhere Small Business integrates Google, Facebook, and Instagram ads (PLUS ads on Gmail and YouTube with Everywhere Small Business Platinum) into targeted direct mail campaigns.

 You can watch a 1-minute video about it here.

 If you need any help at all with your marketing, don’t hesitate to call one of my expert marketing consultants at 1-800-628-1804.
 They’re trained to help you navigate the world of mailing lists, design, and creating marketing campaigns that actually GROW your business with consistent, qualified leads.